-There are needs for content change at all levels of the education system to promote post-war 32. reconciliation among the parties to the former conflict.
-At the secondary level -- especially in vocational/technical programs -- a significant reform of structure and content is also needed to reorient education to the requirements of a modern market economy and post-communist society.
-At the same time, secondary vocational education may be expected to play a major role in providing qualifications to those who dropped out of school or were otherwise deprived of access to secondary education during the Rather than rebuilding all secondary vocational/technical schools which were destroyed or damaged during the war, reconstruction should take the form of developing practical, "second chance" or remedial education programs for students and young adults.
-These programs should stress adequate preparation in general subjects, while at the same time starting the process of developing vocational/technical education programs which embody a more modern curriculum than was in use before the war.
-To start with, this should involve reinforcing general academic studies in secondary education and orienting more students to general education.
+32. There are needs for content change at all levels of the education system to promote postwar reconciliation among the parties to the former conflict.
+At the secondary level -- especially in vocational and technical programs -- a significant reform of structure and content is also needed to reorient education to the requirements of a modern market economy and post-communist society.
+At the same time, secondary vocational education could play a major role in providing qualifications to those who dropped out of school or were otherwise deprived of access to secondary education during the war.
+Rather than rebuilding all the secondary vocational and technical schools that were destroyed or damaged during the war, reconstruction should take the form of developing practical, "second chance" or remedial education programs for students and young adults.
+These programs should stress adequate preparation in general subjects while starting the process of developing vocational and technical education programs that embody a more modern curriculum than was in use before the war.
+This effort should start by reinforcing general academic studies in secondary education and orienting more students to general education.
 The science and math content of vocational education should be strengthened.
 Vocational education should be developed for broad occupational families, rather than for narrow occupations.
-More generally, pedagogy should be modernized to give greater emphasis to the synthesis and application of facts rather than the simple mastery of facts.
-And there should be more emphasis upon self-directed learning and teamwork learning rather than passive absorption of material provided by the teacher or the textbook.
-Application of these changes has farreaching implications for new teacher-training programs and new educational materials, including school libraries.
-Over time, there is also a need for modification of the content of social studies and other courses to explain recent political developments in the region in a fashion which encourages reconciliation among the parties of the former conflict, and the return to a common language.
+More generally, pedagogy should be modernized to emphasize to the synthesis and application of facts rather than the simple mastery of facts.
+And there should be more emphasis on selfdirected learning and teamwork learning rather than passive absorption of material provided by the teachers or textbooks.
+Application of these changes has far-reaching implications for new teacher training programs and new educational materials, including school libraries.
+Over time there is also a need to modify the content of social studies and other courses to explain recent political developments in the region in a way that encourages reconciliation among the parties of the former conflict, and the return to a common language.

-There is a need for change in higher education administration and finance
+A need for change in higher education administration and finance

-33. In order to offer higher education programs of high quality and diversity, a number of changes are needed in the administration and financing of higher education.
-Because it is not possible to maintain high quality programs in multiple, small, free-standing universities, there is a need to move toward an integrated higher education system with critical mass in particular fields and open access to specialized programs in different parts of the country.
-This will require harmonization of program and admission requirements, reciprocity agreements across faculties, and consolidation of some small programs and facilities to a more economical scale.
-In order to contain the budgetary cost of higher education, there is a need for introduction of student fees and the development of needs-based and merit-based fellowships.
-In order to ensure the market relevance of program offerings in higher education, budgetary resources should be allocated to programs based upon student demand and efficiency of past use of budget resources.
+33. To offer higher education programs of high quality and diversity, a number of changes are needed in the administration and financing of higher education.
+Because it is not possible to maintain high-quality programs in multiple, small, free-standing universities, there is a need to move toward an integrated higher education system with critical mass in particular fields and open access to specialized programs in different parts of the country.
+Doing so will require harmonization of program and admission requirements, reciprocity agreements across faculties, and consolidation of some small programs and facilities to a more economical scale.
+To contain the budgetary cost of higher education, student fees should be introduced and needs-based and merit-based fellowships developed.
+Finally, to ensure the market relevance of program offerings in higher education, budgetary resources should be allocated to programs based on student demand and efficiency of past use of budget resources.